Many African dog breeds have similar characteristics.

 The Sloughi nearly became extinct largely due to the two World Wars, the outlaw of hunting with sight hounds, along with a rabies epidemic.

-In the 1960s, efforts were made in both North Africa and Europe to save the Sloughi.
-In 1973, she was introduced to the U.S.
+Efforts were made, in both North Africa and Europe, to save the breed in the 1960's.

-This quiet and reserved dog bonds closely with her owner and family, and is very much a one-person pet.
+This quiet and reserved dog bonds closely with their owner and family, and is very much a one-person pet.

-However, if you want a dog you can give hugs and kisses to, then forget about a Sloughi because this breed dislikes cuddlers.
+However, if you want a dog you can give hugs and kisses to, then forget about a Sloughi.

 The Sloughi is one of the most sensitive of African dog breeds and requires a peaceful household.

-They need a big yard for running around with a high fence because they are very able jumpers.
+A Sloughi needs a big yard for running around and a high fence because they’re very able jumpers.

 Because of their instinct to run and hunt, the Sloughi excels at lure coursing.